Sukanti-542/Auto-File-Deleter/README.md

 # Automatic File Deleter

-## Delete un-needed files automatically
+## Deletes un-needed files automatically

 <br/><br/>
 Below are the configurations you need to update for the script to work